 - Symptomatic- When you lose a function of your hands or legs

-Paralysis in Ayurveda can be treated by Panchakarma which is one of the important treatment modality of Ayurveda.
+Ayurvedic Treatment for Paralysis can be treated by Panchakarma which is one of the important treatment modality of Ayurveda.
 Panchakarma means five procedures, which are as follows:

 - Vamana (therapeutic emesis),